Aura (mythology): Nonnus

 Nonnus' tells the story of the rape of Aura, by Dionysus, in the final book of his epic poem the Dionysiaca (early 5th century).
-In this account, Aura is the nymph daughter of the Titan Lelantos.
-Nonnus seems to imply that Aura's mother was the wife of Lenatos, the Oceanid nymph Periboia, although elsewhere, he calls Aura the "daughter of Cybele".

-Aura was a resident of Phrygia and companion of the goddess Artemis.
-She was "Aura the Windmaid", as fast as the wind, "the mountain maiden of Rhyndacos", a "manlike" virgin, "who knew nothing of Aphrodite", and huntress, who "ran down the wild bear" and "ravening lions", and "kept aloof from the notions of unwarlike maids".
+Aura was a resident of Phrygia and companion of the goddess Artemis, who presided over hunters and the woods.
+Nonnus describes Aura as a tall nymph as fast as the wind, and a "manlike" virgin who knew nothing of Aphrodite.
+Aura was a huntress, who could run down wild bears and lions, but did not bother with small game.